-Organic lager, the super-friendly vibe and a Madchester moment for folk music: these are the memories of my evening at the Green Note in Camden.
+Organic lager, a super-friendly vibe and a Madchester moment for folk music: these are the memories of my evening at the Green Note in Camden.
 Find this bijou music bar/restaurant by heading up Parkway, away from the clamour of Camden Market, just at the point where the verdant sanity of Regent’s Park can be glimpsed.

 First impressions are of a really pleasant and welcoming little spot – a friendly place which hosts ‘the cream of the crop of folk, blues, Americana and world music’.
 Its charming and slightly ramshackle interior is indicative of a venue whose owners possess genuine passion for music rather than a faceless conglomerate.